google/WebFundamentals/src/content/en/updates/2019/10/devtools.md

 is proven to be more accessible for people with color vision deficiencies.
 The red bar on the left represents unused code, and the bluish bar on the right represents used code.

-The new **URL filter** text box lets you filter out patterns of URLs.
+The new coverage **type filter** text box lets you filter for coverage information by its type: display only JavaScript coverage, only CSS, or display all types of coverage.

 <figure>
   <img src="../../images/2019/10/coverage.png"